Typhs/Portfolio/PREOJECT_INSIGHTS.md

 ---------- TO DO ----------

 - Hero Header

   - Create CSS Media Query rules for re-sizing background on smaller screens ('background-size: cover' is too small)

+- Light Refactoring to ConstellationBackground converting it to Setup and Typecript

 * Previous Projects Page
 * About-Me/Contact Page